 One of the highlights of Bucharest is a visit to The Palace of Parliament (Palatul Parlamentului).
 It’s the biggest parliament building in the world, and the second biggest administrative building in the world.
 Only the Pentagon in Washington, DC is bigger.
 A tour of this building is fascinating and a little creepy since they don’t even run all the lights.
 This building was part of what cost brutal dictator Nicholae Ceaușescu his life when the iron curtain fell in 1989.
 Thousands of Bucharest’s residents were displaced in the early 1980’s to make room for this monstrosity (I didn’t know that during this thumbs up photo).

 Sofia is the European Union’s cheapest capital city, so that’s certainly appealing for travelers looking to maximize budgets.
 We enjoyed some delicious meals in the Bulgarian capital for great prices.
 While Sofia lacks the wow factor of some other Eastern European cities, there’s enough to keep you occupied for a few days.
-Sofia is one of the best cities for value shopping on this list, given it shares a border with Turkey.
+Sofia is one of the best cities for value shopping on this list.
+It shares a border with Turkey, which has a significant manufacturing sector.

 Sofia is one of Europe’s oldest capitals, with a storied history influenced by Greeks, Arabs, Jews and others.
 The Square of Tolerance features a mosque, a Catholic cathedral, an orthodox church and a synagogue, within a few minutes walk from each other.
 And the Alexander Nevsky Cathedral is one of the largest in the Eastern Orthodox world.